INNO41/TOY_DES/README.md

 	./DES.exe plain_text.txt encrypted_text.txt --encrypt 0010110010

-The program is based on the bitset data structure from c++ standard.
+This program is based on the bitset data structure from c++ standard.

-The program contains mainly two parts:
+This program contains mainly two parts:
 The fist part is the sub keys generator.
 The generator first permutate the initial key, then divide it into a left half bitset and a right half bitset and finally do two rounds of left shifting and permutation